 Thanksgiving is the beautiful time of year when you dodge relatives’ questions and hide the intimate details of your private life that they are foraging for.
 But times are changing, and in 2019 a poll found that 12% of all Americans smoke weed.
 And those are only the people admitting to it!

 As more and more Americans pick up joints and bongs, weed is evolving, but there are still many misconceptions surrounding the green flower.
 Coming out of the cannabis closet can seem intimidating, but there is no better time than during the season of gratitude.

 The mashed potatoes and turkey will cushion the landing of your conversation, but there are still some questions and topics to prepare yourself for.
-People of different ages have different ideas about marijuana, so this is the perfect time to educate your family on weed and all its cousins.
+People of different ages have different ideas about cannabis, so this is the perfect time to educate your family on weed and all its cousins.
 And slip in that you are a good friend of the green monster!

 Remember, timing is everything.
 Don’t drop the news while people are still hungry or before the bottles of wine have been opened.
 But don’t wait too long, or everyone will be in a turkey coma.

 For starters, educate them on how good weed can be for you!
 Scientists continue to discover more and more ways that THC and CBD can benefit humans physically, mentally, and emotionally.
 Explain how weed consists of both THC and CBD, but both compounds can be taken separately.

 THC is the one that gives you the sensation of being high, while CBD on its own has been proven to reduce or eliminate anxiety, depression, and seizures.
 Mention the different forms these compounds come in today, like flower, dabs, gummies, chocolate bars, and so much more.
 The percentages of THC and CBD vary, allowing people to choose what kind of experience they want to have.